|Support||Email, Chat, Phone|

 I am also maintaining an IPVanish coupon page to track the latest deals and promotions.
 Aside from using the coupon above, you will be able to see if there are any temporary sales, which will be advertised directly on their homepage.
 (I’ve only seen them offer temporary sales a few times per year, such as for Black Friday or Cyber Security Awareness month.)

-Refund policy – IPVanish offers a 7 day no-questions-asked money-back guarantee, which they clearly explain on their website:
+Refund policy – IPVanish offers a 30 day no-questions-asked money-back guarantee.
+This is on par with most other VPN services.

 IPVanish provides a wide selection of applications for many devices and platforms.